ToniWonKanobi/theoveranalyzed.net/posts/2015/2/13/aerosmith-made-more-money-from-guitar-hero-than-from-any-one-of-its-albums.md

 > This is part of a much broader trend of musicians getting less and less money from album or download sales and more and more from things like endorsements, cross-promotions, concerts, and video games.

-In a time when the old ways of consuming media are dying off, you either [adapt][aboveavalon], or [get left behind][mashable].
-Good for Aerosmith.[^ae]
+In a time when the old ways of consuming media are dying off, you either [adapt][1], or [get left behind][2].
+Good for Aerosmith.[^1]

-[^ae]: I'm pretty sure Guitar Hero single-handedly introduced [Allison][twitter] to classic rock.
+[^1]: I'm pretty sure Guitar Hero single-handedly introduced [Allison][a] to classic rock.

-[aboveavalon]: http://www.aboveavalon.com/notes/2015/2/5/apples-new-music-strategy "Above Avalon: 'Apple's New Music Strategy'"
+[a]: http://www.twitter.com/venusautumn "Allison on Twitter"

-[mashable]: http://mashable.com/2012/07/24/music-sales-decline/ "Mashable: 'Music Sales Decline'"
+[1]: http://www.aboveavalon.com/notes/2015/2/5/apples-new-music-strategy "Above Avalon: 'Apple's New Music Strategy'"
-[twitter]: http://www.twitter.com/venusautumn "Allison on Twitter"
+[2]: http://mashable.com/2012/07/24/music-sales-decline/ "Mashable: 'Music Sales Decline'"